-- 1 Power off the computer. - 2 Connect the external monitor to the external-monitor connector (on the rear of the computer; then connect the monitor to an electrical outlet. - ${m 3}$ Power on the external monitor and the computer. - 4 Start the ThinkPad Configuration program.
-See "ThinkPad Configuration Program" on page 25.

-5 Change the display output location by clicking on the Both LCD and CRT Display () button or the CRT Display Only () button (with Windows 98, at the top left of the screen; with Windows NT, a little to the right of the top center of the screen).
+- 1 Power off the computer. - 2 Connect the external monitor to the external-monitor connector () at the rear of the computer; then connect the monitor to an electrical outlet. - 3 Power on the monitor and the computer. - 4 Start the ThinkPad Configuration program.
+See "ThinkPad Configuration Program" on page 26. - 5 Change the display output location by clicking on the Both LCD and CRT Display (button or the CRT Display Only (button (with Windows 98, at the top left of the screen; with Windows NT, a little to the right of the top center of the screen).